 Advancements in technology brought down the costs of moving goods, the costs of moving ideas and transferring knowledge, and the costs of remote access and usage of services.

 Let us digress and bring some gathering around technology and globalization played to the advantage of each other.
 Firstly, technology brought down the costs of moving goods through the invention of the steam engine and additional modes, essentially translating to reducing travel costs too.
 Even the standardization of shipping containers helped this cause further through the 1900s.
 Many such aspects continuously dropped the costs of moving goods and traveling.
 These cost reductions ensured that people were now not confined to their regions or countries; instead, they could move to different ones.
 This movement led to various new settlements, industrial or manufacturing hubs, students studying abroad, etc. Secondly, technology brought down the costs of communication and knowledge transfer.
 Yes, the printing press and telephones revolutionized how we consumed information and communication with each other.
 However, the emergence and advancements of ICT (information and communication technology) dramatically metamorphosized how ideas and knowledge moved and were transferred or exchanged and how we communicated with each other.
 You can think about the advent of the Internet 1.0 and 2.0, and smartphones for a premise.
-And lastly, the technology currently is also bringing down costs how we interact with people and access services remotely from any part of the world.
-Emerging technologies such as cloud technologies, artificial intelligence, 3D printing, and the internet of things are driving these reductions.
+And lastly, the technology currently is also bringing down costs of how we interact with people and access services remotely from any part of the world.
+Emerging technologies such as cloud technologies, artificial intelligence, 3D printing, and the Internet of Things are driving these reductions.
 It is the last set of cost reductions that are ushering in the ages of relocalization.